What is Unconscionable Conduct - the basics

 Unconscionable conduct does not have a precise meaning.
 Instead it is an intentionally amorphous concept that can grow and adapt to novel situations on a case-by-case basis.

-Over time, courts and the judiciary have developed the concept of unconscionable conduct by considering the norms of society and contrasting an individual or corporations actions against those norms - sanctioning abuses of power or behaviour deemed to be so far from good conscience that it warrants condemnation.
+Over time, courts and the judiciary have developed the concept of unconscionable conduct by considering the matters set out at section 22 of the ACL (or 12CC of the ASIC Act) and anything else relevant to ascertaining the norms of society, before contrasting the actions of the impugned individual or corporation against those norms and sanctioning abuses of power or behaviour deemed to be so far from good conscience that it warrants condemnation.

 To the lay-person, it should be seen a shield available to courts to protect vulnerable parties from conduct that is particularly harsh or oppressive.